kamuyu-fred/WK1-code-challenge/README.md

 Setup

 Run the `npm-install` command to install project dependencies.
+Input and output happens in terminal.

 #Grade Calculator